easylearn-fmri/easylearn_dev/README.md

 ##### Vacancy 2
 Contributors will first add to the [contributors_list.md](./eslearn/developer/contributors_list.md).
 Once your contribution is important or more than or equal to 1/4 of the total code, we will add you as a maintainer.

-##### Vacancy 3
-Contributors will first add to the [contributors_list.md](./eslearn/developer/contributors_list.md).
-Once your contribution is important or more than or equal to 1/4 of the total code, we will add you as a maintainer.

-##### Vacancy 4
-Contributors will first add to the [contributors_list.md](./eslearn/developer/contributors_list.md).
-Once your contribution is important or more than or equal to 1/4 of the total code, we will add you as a maintainer.

 # Contributors
 The current contributors are in [contributors_list.md](./eslearn/developer/contributors_list.md).
 Once your contribution is important or more than or equal to 1/4 of the total code, we will add you as a maintainer.